Whittaker Chambers: "Red Herring"

-In the atmosphere of increasing anticommunism that would later be termed McCarthyism, many conservatives viewed the Hiss case as emblematic of what they saw as Democrats' laxity towards the danger of communist infiltration and influence in the State Department.
-Many liberals, in turn, saw the Hiss case as part of the desperation of the Republican Party to regain the office of president since it had been out of power for 16 years.
+In the atmosphere of increasing anticommunism, the Alger Hiss case contributed to paranoia among Republicans and movement conservatives, who would increasingly speculate as to much more widespread Communist infiltration (later culminating in McCarthyism).
 Truman also issued Executive Order 9835, which initiated a program of loyalty reviews for federal employees in 1947.

 "Pumpkin Papers"

 Hiss filed a $75,000 libel suit against Chambers on October 8, 1948.
 Under pressure from Hiss's lawyers, Chambers finally retrieved his envelope of evidence and presented it to the HUAC after it had subpoenaed them.
 It contained four notes in Hiss's handwriting, 65 typewritten copies of State Department documents and five strips of microfilm, some of which contained photographs of State Department documents.
 The press came to call these the "Pumpkin Papers" since Chambers had briefly hidden the microfilm in a hollowed-out pumpkin.
 The documents indicated that Hiss knew Chambers long after mid-1936, when Hiss said he had last seen "Crosley", and also that Hiss had engaged in espionage with Chambers.
 Chambers explained his delay in producing the evidence as an effort to spare an old friend from more trouble than necessary.
 Until October 1948, Chambers had repeatedly stated that Hiss had not engaged in espionage, even when Chambers testified under oath.
 Chambers was forced to testify at the Hiss trials that he had committed perjury several times, which reduced his credibility in the eyes of his critics.